When we started our debt-free journey, we became laser-focused on budgeting and paying off debt.

 - They reuse and repurpose things to use in other ways.

 For example, you can repurpose old towels into cleaning rags.
-Having cleaning rags can cut down the number of paper towels you use (which saves money).
+Cleaning rags can reduce the number of paper towels you use (which saves money).

 What are the signs of a cheap person?

-Now, let’s visit the money-saving ways of a tightwad.
+Now, let’s look at the qualities of a cheap person.

 Cheap people value money over time